Twenty Questions (and Answers) About Cybis

 The busts and other pieces that were permanently mounted onto a wood base are attached with a toggle bolt, accessible via a hole in the underside of the base which was then covered with glued-on felt.
 After removing the felt and carefully loosening the toggle bolt, you should be able to remove the piece.
 Replacement of the base is only practical for the busts atop simple square bases and even then you would need to find one with the appropriate size hole.

 Pieces such as some of the the North American Indians have custom bases with recesses designed to fit the bottom part of the porcelain mold (and vice versa) like a puzzle.
 Unless you are (or know) a woodworker you will not be able to replace one of those bases.
 A entirely missing base, especially one of the ‘custom’ ones, should reduce the value of a limited edition although in this market it’s hard to say how much.
+This post shows all of the different bases that Cybis used, and has lists of which sculptures originally came with or on each kind of base.

 I broke my Cybis!
 Where can I get it professionally repaired?
 Can I try to fix it myself, and if so, how?